Tanner Hudson: 2022

 On December 6, 2022, the Cincinnati Bengals signed Hudson to their practice squad.
-He signed a reserve/future contract on January 31, 2023.
+He signed a reserve/future contract with Cincinnati on January 31, 2023.

-2023
+2023–present

 Hudson was released on August 29, 2023, and signed back to the practice squad the following day.
 On September 25, he was promoted to the active roster and reverted back to the practice squad after the Week 3 game against the Los Angeles Rams.
-Ahead of the Bengals Week 4 game against the Titans, Hudson was elevated a second time to the active roster on September 30.
+Ahead of the Bengals Week 4 game against the Tennessee Titans, Hudson was elevated a second time to the active roster on September 30.
 On November 1, Hudson was signed to the active roster.
-Hudson started the Week 9 game against the Buffalo Bills, and netted 4 receptions for 45 yards.
+Hudson started the Week 9 game against the Buffalo Bills, and netted four receptions for 45 yards.
 The following week against the Houston Texans he had a career-high six receptions in the game, five of which came in the first quarter alone.

 Hudson scored his first career touchdown in Week 14 win against the Indianapolis Colts.
 He finished the season with 39 receptions for 352 yards in addition to his one touchdown, making 2023 his best statistical season of his career.

 On March 15, 2024, Hudson re-signed with the Bengals.
+He made 11 appearances for Cincinnati, recording 19 receptions for 154 yards and one touchdown; he also logged one rush attempt for one yard.

 On March 7, 2025, Hudson signed a one-year contract extension with the Bengals.
+In 15 appearances (one start) for Cincinnati, Hudson compiled 19 receptions for 168 yards and two touchdowns.

+On January 19, 2026, Hudson signed another one-year contract extension with the Bengals.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad two days later.

+Career statistics

+NFL

+Hudson has been one of the NFL's most productive preseason performers in recent years.
+Pro Football Focus ranked him third among wide receivers and tight ends in preseason receiving grade since 2016, while he led all players in both receiving yards and receiving touchdowns during that span.